-CESMACH is a coffee cooperative of 500 member producers in Chiapas, Mexico.
-Most member producers are organic smallholder coffee farmers living in El Triunfo Biosphere’s buffer zone.
+CESMACH is a coffee cooperative of 630 member-producers in Chiapas, Mexico.
+Most members are organic coffee farmers living in El Triunfo Biosphere’s buffer zone.
 This area protects the habitat of two important ecosystems: the cloud forest and the tropical rain forest, where a great number of plant and animal species considered endemic or endangered can be found.

 To strengthen its resilience in the face of fluctuating coffee prices and climate change, the cooperative wanted to create a long-term comprehensive plan for food security.
 To achieve this goal, our partnership with CESMACH began in September 2013 with a Participatory Community Diagnostic and a strategic planning process with member producers and their families, with financial support from Counter Culture Coffee and Vermont Artisan Coffee & Tea.
 We have completed this first phase, and now are in Phase Two of the project, which includes training producers about best beekeeping practices and establishing a monitoring and evaluation system, with financial support from Progreso Foundation, Vermont Artisan, and others.

-The beekeeper trainings began in the final months of 2015.
-There are four groups of producers, three with various levels of experience and one group of new beekeepers.
-There are 50 beekeepers with some experience and a minimum of 20 new beekeepers.
+Training new and current beekeepers There are four groups of producers, three with various levels of experience and one group of new beekeepers.
+In all, there are 50 beekeepers with some experience and 20 new beekeepers.
 Training topics include:

 - General hive maintenance